pytorch/vision/maintainer_guide.md

 ### What is public and what is private?

-For the Python API, torchvision largely follows the [torch core policy](https://github.com/pytorch/pytorch/wiki/Public-API-definition-and-documentation) which is consistent with other major packages ([numpy](https://numpy.org/neps/nep-0023-backwards-compatibility.html),
+For the Python API, torchvision largely follows the [PyTorch policy](https://github.com/pytorch/pytorch/wiki/Public-API-definition-and-documentation) which is consistent with other major packages ([numpy](https://numpy.org/neps/nep-0023-backwards-compatibility.html),